alyanmo96/Hakita/README.md

 including Rating and dashboard timeline for each teacher.

 admin to check the new members and every edit on members detiles. admin could make change on evry thing.

+link for the site (working on  it yet) https://hakitaproject.000webhostapp.com/study/study/MainPage.php